 A successful NSTI requires a cooperative effort among Federal, State and local transportation agencies, community-based organizations (CBOs), educational institutions and the private sector.

 The NSTI is typically implemented over a two to four-week period and must have a minimum of 15 participants from across the state.
 The curriculum must be STEM focused.
 The Host Site shall determine if the NSTI will be either a residential or a non-residential program with middle or high school participants.
 For more details, please see the NSTI Program Overview below.

 NSTI Program Objectives:

 - Improve STEM (Science, Technology, Engineering, and Math) skills,

 - Provide awareness to middle and high school students – particularly minority, female, and disadvantaged youth – about transportation careers,

 - Encourage students to consider transportation-related courses of study in their higher education pursuits.

-- Focus: Project-based programming focused on a transportation challenge that students will work in teams putting together.
+The NSTI program at the University of Montana is part of the Montana American Indians in Math and Science (MT AIMS) Pathways Program.
+This is a residential program with project-based programming focused on a transportation challenge that students will work in teams putting together.
 Included are classes in math, science, and writing to augment academic year learning as well as assistance on their projects.